tokensmith/otter/README.md

     gateway.setEncKey(key);
 ```

-##### implement routes(Gateway gateway)
+##### `routes(Gateway gateway)`
 Generally, routes instruct Otter which Resource should handle a given request.
+Below is an example of a `GET` request
+that will be handled by the `HelloResorce`.

 ```java
     // route a get request.
     gateway.get(HelloResource.URL, new HelloResource());
 ```

-A resource is needed to handle 404s, [NotFoundResource](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/NotFoundResource.java).
+When Otter cannot find a route to satisfy a request it will use it's `notFoundRoute`.
-Which should be configured in this method as well.
+This should be configured in the `routes(Gateway gateway)` implementation.

 ```java
     Route notFoundRoute = new RouteBuilder()